quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part18_II_Approximate.md

 #### Key Matrix Stability and TD(0) Convergence

-Background context: The text discusses the stability of on-policy TD(0) methods, particularly focusing on the conditions for positive definiteness of the key matrix \( D(I - \pi P) \), where \( \pi \) is a stochastic matrix with \( \rho < 1 \).
+Background context: The text discusses the stability of on-policy TD(0) methods, particularly focusing on the conditions for positive definiteness of the key matrix $D(I - \pi P)$, where $\pi $ is a stochastic matrix with $\rho < 1$.
 It also mentions that at the fixed point, the value error (VE) is bounded by the lowest possible error achieved by Monte Carlo methods.

-:p What are the conditions for the key matrix \( D(I - \pi P) \) to be positive definite in on-policy TD(0)?
+:p What are the conditions for the key matrix $D(I - \pi P)$ to be positive definite in on-policy TD(0)?

 ??x
-The row sums being positive due to \( \pi \) being a stochastic matrix and \( \rho < 1 \), combined with showing that column sums are nonnegative through the stationary distribution \( \mu \).
+The row sums being positive due to $\pi $ being a stochastic matrix and$\rho < 1 $, combined with showing that column sums are nonnegative through the stationary distribution $\mu$.
 The key matrix is then shown to have all components of its column sum vector as positive, ensuring it's positive definite. x??

 ---

 #### TD Fixed Point Error Bound

 Background context: The text explains that at the fixed point of on-policy TD(0), the value error (VE) is within a bounded expansion of the lowest possible error.
-This bound is given by \( VE(w_{TD}) \leq 1 - \rho \cdot min_w VE(w) \).
+This bound is given by $VE(w_{TD}) \leq 1 - \rho \cdot min_w VE(w)$.

 :p What does the fixed point error bound for on-policy TD(0) tell us about its performance compared to Monte Carlo methods?

 ??x
-The fixed point error bound indicates that the asymptotic error of the TD method is no more than \( 1 - \rho \) times the smallest possible error, which is achieved by the Monte Carlo method in the limit.
-This means for values of \( \rho \) close to one, the expansion factor can be significant, leading to potential loss in asymptotic performance.
+The fixed point error bound indicates that the asymptotic error of the TD method is no more than $1 - \rho $ times the smallest possible error, which is achieved by the Monte Carlo method in the limit.
+This means for values of$\rho$ close to one, the expansion factor can be significant, leading to potential loss in asymptotic performance.

 For example:
 ```java